 See (and Smell) History: Dennis Severs Museum

-The Dennis Severs museum is one of the weirdest things to do in Shoreditch…nay all of London.
-It is less a museum and more of an art performance piece.
+The Dennis Severs museum is one of the weirdest things to do in Shoreditch…nay in all of London.
+It’s less a museum and more of an art performance piece.
 Grandma’s historical home tour might visit some grand and polished manor house, but the Severs house is far more gritty and realistic.

 Dennis Severs himself lived in the home and designed a series of rooms furnished to represent period living from 1724 to 1914, but the home’s authenticity goes way beyond the furniture.
 Severs never installed electricity or indoor plumbing in the home, preferring to live in the old school manner.

 The tour is designed to make you feel as if you are lurking in the house while the residents are home.
 You’ll hear muffled conversations, see actual food on the table and smell aromas in the home as if it were occupied.
 Nothing is roped off, allowing you to closely study the set pieces.
 The museum meters visitation so there are never more than a few people in the house at any given time, giving you an opportunity to soak up the atmosphere.

 Tips for visiting: You must book ahead.
 Normal tickets are £15 per person but they sometimes do special events with different fees.
 The closest tube stop is Liverpool.

 Find Shoreditch Brick Lane Street Art